vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 - Each DApp and EthRPC Server instance have certificates depicted along side.
 These are the certificates and keys required for the respective components
 - Colors represent the association of Certificates and Keys with corresponding DApp or EthRPC instance or internal CA

+**Few Notable Points**
-##### Server TLS
+- Server TLS

-###### dApp
+   - dApp
       - If using an internal CA based Server Certificate, DApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate

-###### EthRPC
+   - EthRPC
       - Needs to start up with a Server certificate.
 If using a internal CA certificate, the root certificate of the internal CA would need to be provided for DApp clients

-##### Mutual TLS
+- Mutual TLS
-###### dApp
+   - dApp
       - If using an internal CA based Server Certificate, DApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate
       - DApp needs to use Client certificate and Client Key

-###### EthRPC
+   - EthRPC
       - Needs to start up with a Server certificate.
 If using a internal CA certificate, the root certificate of the internal CA would need to be provided for DApp clients
       - If DApp is using an internal CA for Client Certificate, the root certificate of the internal CA which was used to sign the client certificate is needed by EthRPC

 #### Client JWT using OAuth Server
 DApp would have to handle following aspects,